Phileosopher/commonplace/trends.md

 At this point, the late majority will conform standards to that trend, but not [willingly](purpose.md).
 Instead, they're afraid of the [social push-back](people-conflicts.md) if they break the newly established [social rules](rules.md), since the trend has become so prevalent that they're at risk of committing a [taboo](morality-taboo.md) by *not* honoring it.

+APPLICATION: To avoid becoming obsolete, focus on things that won't change anytime during your lifetime.

 A trend that becomes a social standard is a constraint because everyone [assumes](imagination.md) it's a [universal](humanity-universals.md) [value](values.md).
 They usually also presume that everyone else assumes it as well, or is at least somewhat [familiar](understanding.md) with its ubiquity.

 At this stage, most [creative](mind-creativity.md) efforts that change the trend are streamlining its use, so there's very little development toward exploring new ideas: